-- A. The Building Supervisor maintains a record of each test conducted.
+- A. The Associate Dean of Campus Operations maintains a record of each test conducted.
 The record contains the following required information:

 - a.
 A description of the test.

 - b.
 The date of the test.

 - c.
 The start and stop times of the test.

 - d.
 The type of test (announced or unannounced).

 - e.
 A summary of test results.

 - f.
 A summary of the lessons learned from the test.